Abdelaziz-Elshrkawy/weather-journal-app/README.md

      and the ui dynamically updated with the sent data

     -there is some error handlers added as UI form validation to control the user input

+## Installation

+    -first rename the [.env_sample](./.env_sample) to .env and use the file to assign the port and the API key this important and with out this step the project won't work

+    -after assigning the environment variables use the command `npm start` to start the server and open the browser on `http://localhost:your port here`

+    - the type the zip code in the right way to retrieve the weather data